 Invitation to Ivanka Trump draws backlash at big tech show

-Ivanka Trump will appear in a question-and-answer session with CTA President Gary Shapiro.
-She is expected to discuss company strategies to retrain workers and develop math and science education programs.
-In the administration, she has worked on skills-training initiatives.
-Companies including Google have said they will train people for technology jobs as part of a White House initiative.
+Ivanka Trump spoke with CTA President Gary Shapiro for nearly 40 minutes, highlighting work the administration has done with tech companies to retrain their workers for new skills.
+She has worked on skills-training initiatives at the White House.
+Companies including Google have joined that effort.

+There was no mention of the pushback about her appearance at the show.
+The hall was full, and she was met with applause.
+Organizers declined to say how many people were in the audience.
 Shapiro told The Associated Press that Ivanka Trump is fighting for workers at a time when robots are filling warehouses and factories and self-driving vehicles are worrying truck drivers.

-"We've had politicians speak before, cabinet secretaries and others who've come in," Shapiro said.
-"So, I think wait until you hear what she has to say and listen to it because the fact is that there is a focus on jobs."
-Ivanka Trump said job training and workforce development are key parts of the administration's economic agenda.
-"I'm excited to discuss how the Trump administration is championing these shared goals," she said in a statement emailed Tuesday.
+"We've had politicians speak before, cabinet secretaries and others who've come in," Shapiro said ahead of the talk.
+Ivanka Trump said the event offered a chance to talk "about the way jobs are evolving and changing."

+"People need to be thinking about investing in their workforce so that they can enable those people to do their same job using different equipment tomorrow," she said.
+Many people who tweeted the hashtag #BoycottCES on Tuesday in protest of Trump's appearance also took issue with the administration's border detention policies and various actions of the president himself.

 "I don't understand," she said.
 "I would love to know what their rationale was."